One of the biggest decisions you make as you’re building a company is who you hire. But hiring can be a serious drag.

 We started iterating on our hiring process, and tried to figure out how to identify potential vampires in the interview.
 We experimented with all sorts of things and were having mixed results.
 But then one of our leads started asking a really interesting question in his interviews.

 “If you had to choose between spending the afternoon with Ryan Gosling or a bunch of Golden Retriever puppies… which would you choose?
 And why?”

 Customer support is a painful job even when you do everything right.
-Shitty companies have trained customers they’re going to need to fight to cancel a service they no longer want.
+Terrible companies have trained customers they’re going to need to fight to cancel a service they no longer want.
 Or the only way to get anything done is by demanding to speak to a manager.
 So, customers are often aggressive, degrading, and rude to support agents from the moment they get on the phone.

 We knew this, knew it sucked, and went to great lengths to mitigate the impact it would have on our team.
 And one of the ways we did that was by building a fun atmosphere where everyone was “in it together”, and encouraged to be a little ridiculous.